ParisTypeScript/organization/HOST_EN.md

 The first step is to contact the meetup organizers:
 - By email: contact@typescript.paris
-- On [Slack](https://join.slack.com/t/typescript-paris/shared_invite/zt-4d4kroc7-4KnJfeIshMjJh4PlZZQVRg) (private message to Sylvain Pontoreau or Paul Souche).
+- On [discord](https://discord.gg/bGgqdjx9) (contact admins: Sylvain Pontoreau, Lilian Saget, Terence Moussoki, Paul Souche).

 ## Important Information for the Smooth Running of the Event